 My commitment to you

 - I will keep time boundaries where possible.
 If I am unavoidably late, we will still work for the length of time agreed if this is possible.

-- For online work, I will contact you on SkypeTM at the appointment time using an agreed video conferencing platform.
+- For online work, I will contact you at the appointment time using an agreed video conferencing platform.
 In the case of a technical problem before or during the session, I will ring you on the number you provided me at the start of counselling where possible, or otherwise send you a text based message.

 - I adhere to the BACP Ethical Framework, have appropriate indemnity insurance, and monthly clinical supervision with Lisa Anthony

 - If issues arise that I consider to be outside my competence level, I will inform you and assist you to find a suitable alternative.

 - I will maintain appropriate boundaries should our paths cross outside of the therapy room.
 A detailed policy around this is here.

 - I will make sure that when we work together I am emotionally and physically well enough and working within the levels of my competence, training and capacity.

 - I will maintain confidentiality and protect your data.
 I will not disclose identifiable information about you to another person outside supervision, unless I understand that someone will be at risk if I don’t disclose.
 I will discuss with you if possible before disclosing any information.